Home History & Heritage Greek and Roman Classical Architecture

 Greek vs Roman Architecture: Key Differences in Style and Structure

-Regarding materials, Greeks primarily used locally sourced limestone and marble—marble for decorative elements and limestone for structural components.
-Romans utilized a much wider variety of materials including concrete, brick, and stone, often importing marble from across their vast empire for grand architectural projects.
+Regarding materials, Greeks primarily used locally sourced limestone and marble (marble for decorative elements and limestone for structural components).
+Romans used a much wider variety of materials including concrete, brick, and stone, often importing marble from across their vast empire for grand architectural projects.
+The Roman use of opus reticulatum (a diamond-pattern facing for concrete walls) and opus testaceum (brick-faced concrete) allowed them to build quickly and at scale while maintaining a finished appearance.

 Pantheon Credit: The Pantheon (article) | Ancient Rome | Khan Academy